 You can usually 'top-up' your qualification to a full degree if you have successfully completed your HND (Higher National Diploma) or FD (Foundation Degree).
-Most higher education institutions (HEIs) and colleges will offer this route.
-Your Top-Up will typically take one further year of study, full-time.
-Your tutor will advise you what progression route is available at College.
+Most higher education providers (HEPs) will offer this as an option.
+Your top-up will typically take one further year of study, full-time.
+Your tutor will advise you what progression route is available at the University Centre.